ycamancio/device-api/README.md

 ### Additional features

-- **Auditing**: Automatically logs create, update, and delete actions in the database.
+- **Auditing**: Automatically create audit events into the database for every create, update, and delete actions in the application.
   - I added a auditing feature to save some actions performed in the application because I believe that in a real scenario we would need to know who did what and when.
   - Even though it is a way basic auditing, I believe is enough for this project.